vanus-labs/docs/tutorials/http/README.md

   ]'
 ```

-- `sink` Points to the target end of the event delivery.
+- `sink` the target of the event delivery.

-- `filters` The method of filter the events.
+- `filters` the ways of filtering the events.

-  - use keyword `exact` to do the exact match for attribute source
+- use keyword `exact` to do the exact match for the attribute source.

 ## Step 4: Event Delivery & Result Checking